UTC --:--:--

 }

-Today the export covers the cells where at least one consented tenant has accumulated paired outcomes.
-That's a partial map while the platform is pre-launch.
-As the cohort accumulates (each new paying tenant deepens the verification surface), cells move from provisional to reviewed to calibrated.
-Every score response already carries a profileMaturity banner so consumers know whether they're reading a calibrated number or an expert-set one.
+Coverage is a partial map while the platform is pre-revenue.
+As consented outcomes accumulate, cells move from provisional to reviewed to calibrated, and each score already carries a profile_maturity field so consumers know whether they are reading a calibrated number or an expert-set one.

 Reach